RNtag12/networkanalysis/week3_networking_monitoring.md

 ### Interface configuration
 - Navigate to System -> Package Manager and install Snort.
-Snort Interface Configuration:
+- Snort Interface Configuration:

-Configure Snort on the Server Network (OPT1).
+    - Configure Snort on the Server Network (OPT1).
-Under Rules, add a custom rule to detect ICMP traffic: bash
+        - Under Rules, add a custom rule to detect ICMP traffic:
-Copy code
+        - ```alert ip any any -> any any (msg: "ICMP packet detected!"; sid: 1;)```
-alert ip any any -> any any (msg: "ICMP packet detected!"; sid: 1;) Start Snort on the Server interface.
+    - Start Snort on the Server interface.

-Network Monitoring and Analysis
+- Network Monitoring and Analysis
 Using Snort for Intrusion Detection

 ### Monitor Traffic